Local file conversion for Windows

 The app filters the output list to routes that fit the files you added.

-Converted files use non-destructive naming so your originals stay intact.
+Converted files use collision safe names so the originals stay untouched.

 How it works